probcomp/gen-website-private/README.md

 ### How can I make my website public?

 To make a website public, publish it to GitHub Pages (or another public environment) and ask tech-admin@chi-fro.org to point your subdomain (eg. `YOUR_REPO.gen.dev`) at the new site.
 There is a GitHub Action called "Set CNAME Record for gen.dev" for this purpose.

-Due to how [IAP](https://cloud.google.com/security/products/iap) works, it's not possible to manage visibility at a granular level in this service.
+(Due to how [IAP](https://cloud.google.com/security/products/iap) works, it's not possible to manage visibility at a granular level in the app engine instance that manages private websites.)

 ## Admin / Implementation Notes